code4lib/code4lib.github.io/README.md

 # code4lib.org

-Jekyll static site for Code4Lib.org
+The Jekyll static site for [Code4Lib.org](https://code4lib.org)

-The old Drupal 7 site was imported into Jekyll, with some minor cleanup.
+The old Drupal 7 site was imported into Jekyll with some minor cleanup.
 You can contribute here or build the Jekyll site locally.

-### Contributing
+## Contributing

+To find out more about using Jekyll, see [the Jekyll docs](https://jekyllrb.com/).

 Please make a Pull Request for any changes, referencing any Issue(s) addressed.

-### Deployment
+## Deployment

-The static site is deployed to a webserver, currently this is a manual process, Slack or email Ryan Wick.
+The static site is deployed to a webserver which is currently a manual process - Slack or email Ryan Wick.